Best-Rated Electricity Providers NSW

 A major gas and electricity retailer in NSW, VIC, SA, QLD and Western Australia, Alinta Energy is owned by Hong Kong’s Chow Tai Fook Enterprises, but is still headquartered in Sydney.
 Alinta focuses on offering competitive rates, making it one of the leading challengers to the big three (AGL, Origin and EnergyAustralia).
 Alinta Energy’s rewards program also offers exclusive customer perks, such as discounts on movie tickets, electronics and more.

-Alinta Energy Prices
+Alinta Energy prices

 Here are the Alinta Energy plans on our database for NSW.
 These are products from a referral partner†.
 These costs are based on the Ausgrid network in Sydney but prices may vary depending on your circumstances.
-This comparison assumes general energy usage of 3911kWh/year for a residential customer on a single rate tariff.
+This comparison assumes general energy usage of 3900kWh/year for a residential customer on a single rate tariff.
 Please use our comparison tool for a specific comparison in your area.
 Our database may not cover all deals in your area.
 As always, check all details of any plan directly with the retailer before making a purchase decision.

 3. Origin Energy